Krasko25/Obsidian-Sync/Archive/Tdiary.md

 Some praise:
 - I did a good job reading Crime and Punishment and breaking down it's chapters;
-- I manage to eat enough calories for the last few days;
+- I manage to eat full set of calories for the last few days;
 - I play with my dog every day, even if it is really cold outside.

 ==January 15th, 2024==
 Today was the second day of a new semester of my college learning.
-Today we had 5 lessons planed, but only 3 teachers decided to do theirs.
+Today we had 5 lessons planed, but only 3 teachers decided to do their classes.
 I had a hard time listening to teacher during the first lesson, because of my sleeping schedule.
-The English lesson today was interesting, we were talking a lot about computer science stuff and also assured teacher to watch one anime.
+The English lesson today was interesting, we were talking a lot about computer science stuff and also we assured the teacher to watch one anime.

 The part with gratitude to myself:
 - I think, that I will be able to fall asleep earlier today.